Correctional Service Canada

-The Correctional Service of Canada (CSC; Service correctionnel du Canada), also known as Correctional Service Canada or Corrections Canada, is the Canadian federal government agency responsible for the incarceration and rehabilitation of convicted criminal offenders sentenced to two years or more.
+The Correctional Service Canada (CSC; Service correctionnel Canada), also known as Corrections Canada, is the Canadian federal government agency responsible for the incarceration and rehabilitation of convicted criminal offenders sentenced to two years or more.
 The agency has its headquarters in Ottawa, Ontario.

 The CSC officially came into being on April 10, 1979, when Queen Elizabeth II signed authorization for the newly commissioned agency and presented it with its armorial bearings.

 The Commissioner of the CSC is recommended for appointment by the Prime Minister and approved by an Order in Council.
 This appointed position reports directly to the Minister of Public Safety and Emergency Preparedness and is accountable to the public via Parliament.
-The current Commissioner of the CSC is Anne Kelly, who served as the senior deputy commissioner prior to the retirement of Don Head in February 2018.

 Insignia

 In addition to using generic identifiers imposed by the Federal Identity Program, CSC is one of several federal agencies (primarily those involved with law enforcement, security, or having a regulatory function) that have been granted heraldic symbols.
 The badge (described below) was officially granted by the Canadian Heraldic Authority on October 15, 2009.
 The torch symbolizes learning, knowledge and hope, while the key represents the eventual unlocking of the door upon completion of a prison sentence.
 The motto means "to grasp the future".
 The CSC was granted a flag in 2009; it consists of the heraldic badge on a white field, with the Canadian flag in the canton.
 Senior officials have also been granted distinctive badges by the Canadian Heraldic Authority.